Vlad II Dracul: Captivity and second rule

+Death in captivity

 On 20 July 1447, John Hunyadi ordered the burghers of Brașov to give shelter to a pretender to the Wallachian throne, Vladislav, who was a cousin of Vlad.
 Hunyadi unexpectedly broke into Wallachia in late November, taking with him Vladislav (also known as Dan).
 Vlad fled from Târgoviște, but he was captured and killed in the marshes at Bălteni.
 In a letter written on 4 December 1447, Hunyadi styled himself "voivode of the Transalpine land" (Wallachia) and referred to Târgoviște as his fortress, implying that he had taken control of Wallachia by that time.
 Hunyadi placed Vladislav on the throne of Wallachia.

+Disputed burial place

 The place of Vlad Dracul's burial has not been identified.
-Cazacu says, he was most probably buried in the Monastery of Snagov.
+Cazacu says, he was most probably buried in the Snagov Monastery.
 Florescu writes, Vlad Dracul was buried in a chapel in the Dealu Monastery near Târgoviște.

 Family

 According to a widely accepted scholarly theory, Vlad's wife was "Cneajna", a daughter of Alexander I of Moldavia.
 She was called Eupraxia, according to Florescu.
 Historian Matei Cazacu writes that she was his second wife.
 He does not identify Vlad's first wife.
 Vlad's descendants were known as Drăculești, because they adopted Vlad's sobriquet as their patronymic (Dracula).
 The conflict between the Drăculești and the Dănești (the descendants of Dan I of Wallachia), and strifes between the members of the Drăculești line contributed to the political instability in 15th-century Wallachia.

 Vlad's eldest sons, Mircea and Vlad Dracula, were first mentioned in a charter of Vlad on 20 January 1437.
 Mircea was born in about 1428, Vlad between 1429 and 1431.
 Their brother (Vlad Dracul's third son), Radu the Fair, was born before 2 August 1439.
 Florescu writes that Vlad Dracul's daughter, Alexandra, married the Wallachian boyar Vintilă Florescu.
 Vlad Dracul also fathered illegitimate children.
 A Wallachian noblewoman, Călțuna, gave birth to Vlad the Monk.
 Almost no information is known about the life of another illegitimate son, Mircea.